petergtz/pegomock/README.md

 Flags can be any of the following:

--	`--output,-o`: A file to which to write the resulting source code.
-If you don't set this, the code is printed to standard output.
+-	`--output,-o`: Output file; defaults to mock_<interface>_test.go.

--	`--package`: The package to use for the resulting mock class source code.
-If you don't set this, the package name is `mock_` concatenated with the package of the input file.
+-	`--package`: Package of the generated code; defaults to the package from which pegomock was executed suffixed with _test

 For more flags, run: